Heat Buys-Out James Jones

 Instead, the Heat did one better.

-The buyout procedure which the Heat has undertaken with Jones is somewhat complicated.
-In order for the Heat to have bought out Jones, the team first requested waivers on him.
+In accordance with buyout procedures, Jones will now be placed on waivers.
 “Waivers” is a temporary status for players who are released by their teams.
 During the waiver period, which lasts seven days, any other team may claim him.
-If a player on waivers is claimed, the new team acquires his existing contract and pays the remainder of his salary.
-In the case of Jones, as with most players, this is highly unlikely – since the team claiming him would inherit his entire inflated contract.
+If a player on waivers is claimed, the new team acquires his existing contract in full and pays the remainder of his salary.
+In the case of Jones, however, this is highly unlikely.

 If no team claims him, he is said to have “cleared waivers.”
-At this point, Jones would become an unrestricted free agent, free to sign a new contract with the team of his choice, including Miami, and the Heat would continue to pay the guaranteed portion of his terminated contract.
+At this point, Jones would become an unrestricted free agent, free to sign a new contract with the team of his choice, including Miami.
+The Heat would then be responsible to pay the negotiated buyout amount.

 The move adds further credence to the notion that Wade, James and Bosh may have an agreement in place to join the Heat in the off-season.
 While Pat Riley is restricted from speaking to either James or Bosh until free agency officially begins at 12:00 am on Thursday morning, no such restriction exists for Wade.
 The three reportedly held a small summit over the weekend, which was subsequently denied.